Alexandra7a/CONforumBackend/README.md

 - MongoDB, Compass MongoDB

 ## Diagrams
-- In * doc/DomainClassDiagram.png*  is shown how the domain entityes work together, how the user is in center of all the tasks
+- In *doc/DomainClassDiagram.png*  is shown how the domain entities work together, how the user is in center of all the tasks
-- In doc/LayeredArchitectureClassDiagram.png the layered architecture is shown and methods contained are mentioned
+- In `doc/LayeredArchitectureClassDiagram.png` the layered architecture is shown and methods contained are mentioned